goschtl/zope/bluebream/website/docs/v1.0/concepts.rst

-When applications gets bigger, there is a side effect on the code, called the spaggethi effect: interactions between classes can lead to unwanted dependencies and the code turns into a monolithic bloc.
+When applications gets bigger, there is a side effect on the code, called the spaggethi effect: interactions between classes can lead to unwanted dependencies and the code turns into a monolithic block.

 Adapters provides a way to prevent from this, by implementing the Liskov substitution principle.